-Before you begin drilling into your post, it’s a good idea to determine where your connections will be located and how you’re going to get the wire out of the post.
-Remove the screws from the railing bracket.
-This will free up the sleeve, making it much easier for us to access our wire.
-Mark the location of the hole you’ll be drilling.
+Step 4: Mark the location of the hole you’ll be drilling.
 Remember that the wire exits from the bottom of the fixture, so keep that in mind when deciding exactly how high or low on the post you would like your fixture to be placed.
-Next, drill the wire entrance hole on the face of the post with a 1/2 inch machine bit.
-Once mounted, our fixture will cover this hole.

-Step 8: Cut off a piece of wire about 10 feet long and begin feeding it down the post until you feell it hit the bottom.
+Step 8: Cut off a piece of wire about 10 feet long and begin feeding it down the post until you feel it hit the bottom.
 By lifting up the post and creating a 2 to 3 inch gap, we can easily pull the wire through.

-I’ll now once again take my half inch drill bit and drill a hole right underneath the deck boards to create an access slot we can run our wire through.
-Here’s a quick tip for you: put a slight bend in the end of the wire.
-This will help with guiding the wire back out the slot we just drilled.
-After you get it through, you want to make sure you pull out all the slack.
+Step 9: Using a half-inch machine bit, drill a hole underneath the deck boards to create an access slot to run wire through.
+Put a slight bend in the end of the wire.
+This will help with guiding the wire back out the slot that was just drilled.
+After you get it through, make sure to pull out all the slack.

 Step 10: Push the post down flush to the deck.

 Step 11: Remove the faceplate from the deck light so it can be mounted to the post.